-Description: Select three medicinal, aromatic, or wildcrafted crops that you may be interested in growing.
+Description: Select three medicinal, aromatic, or wildcrafted crops that you may be interested in for your medicinal plant business.
 These crops may be chosen from your textbook or selected from other medicinal, aromatic, or wildcrafted plants outside of the course materials.
-For each plant make a chart of the following information:
+For each plant consider the following:

 - 1. Describe your reasons for choosing this plant to investigate. - 2.
 In point form, list a quick overview of the general growing requirements, insect, pest and disease issues of this crop. - 3.
 Decide if the growing requirements dictate the need to grow it in a field, greenhouse or combination of both. - 4.
 What scale is reasonable to successfully grow this crop?
-Refer to Assignment one for a discussion on scale. - 5.
-List a minimum of three different ways to sell the plant once it is harvested.
+Refer to Assignment 1 for a discussion on scale.

+- List a minimum of three different ways to sell the plant once it is harvested.
 You do not need to be specific here, this is a quick survey to help guide your decision making process. - 6.
-Based on the information gathered in Assignment one, list any specialized capital costs that are required in your situation to successfully grow this crop from seeding through to market.
-You do not have to list anything that is already listed in Assignment one.
-Do not overlook that some crops have special harvesting needs. - 7.
+Based on the information gathered in Assignment 1, include any additional specialized costs that are required in your situation to successfully grow this crop from seeding through to market.
+You do not have to list anything that is already listed in Assignment 1.
+Do not overlook that some crops have special harvesting, processing, or storage needs. - 7.
 Look up the current price to purchase seed for your plant.
 You may wish to consult the appendices for references. - 8.
 Explain how much labour would be necessary to successfully grow each crop at your desired scale from seed to harvest to market.
 That is, can one person successfully grow it on his or her own or will there be peak times when additional labour is necessary?
-If so, estimate the need.
+If so, estimate the cost need.
 For example, perhaps during harvest, 2 additional people would be necessary.
+See Figure 3-3, page 29 in your text for some considerations.